mahmudhmh/mahmudhmh-portfolio/README.md

 ## Overview

 Welcome to my portfolio!
-This repository showcases my skills, projects, and achievements as a [Your Profession/Title].
-As an enthusiastic and dedicated professional, I am passionate about [Your Field of Interest] and constantly seeking opportunities to learn and grow.
+This repository showcases my skills, projects, and achievements as a Junior Software Engineer.
+As an enthusiastic and dedicated professional, I am passionate about Software Engineering and constantly seeking opportunities to learn and grow.

 ## About Me

-I am a Mahmoud Hussien Mahmoud/SOFTWARE ENGINEER with 1 years of experience in Web Development.
-Throughout my career, I have worked on a wide range of projects, gaining expertise in MERN Stack,DevOps.
+I am a Mahmoud Hussien Mahmoud/SOFTWARE ENGINEER with 1 year of experience in Web Development.
+Throughout my career, I have worked on a wide range of projects, gaining expertise in MERN Stack, and DevOps.

 ## Projects